kyma-incubator/compass/README.md

 ## Overview

-Compass (also known as Management Plane Services) is a multi-tenant system which consists of components that provide a way to register, group, and manage your applications across multiple Kyma runtimes.
-Using Compass, you can control and monitor your application landscape in one central place.

-Compass allows for registering different types of applications and runtimes.
-These are the types of possible integration levels between an application and Compass:
-- basic - administrator manually provides API/Events Metadata to Compass.
-This type of integration is used mainly for simple use-case scenarios and doesn't support all features.
-- application - integration with Compass is built-in inside the application.
-- proxy - a highly application-specific proxy component provides the integration.
-- service -  a central service provides the integration for a class of applications.
-It manages multiple instances of these applications.
-You can integrate multiple services to support different types of applications.

-You can register any runtime, providing that it fulfills a contract with Compass and implements its flow.
-First, your runtime must get a trusted connection to Compass.
-It must also allow for fetching application definitions and using these applications in a given tenant.
-The example runtimes are Kyma (Kubernetes), CloudFoundry, Serverless, etc.

-Compass is a part of Kyma and it uses a set of Kyma features, such as Istio, Prometheus, Monitoring, or Tracing.
-This project also contains Compass UI Cockpit that exposes Compass APIs to users.
+is a central, multi-tenant system that allows you to connect Applications and manage them across multiple [Kyma Runtimes](#architecture-components-kyma-runtime).
+Using Compass, you can control and monitor your Application landscape in one central place.
+As an integral part of Kyma, Compass uses a set of features that Kyma provides, such as Istio, Prometheus, Monitoring, and Tracing.
+It also includes Compass UI Cockpit that exposes Compass APIs to users.
+Compass allows you to:
+- Connect and manage Applications and Kyma Runtimes in one central place
+- Store Applications and Runtimes configurations
+- Group Applications and Runtimes to enable integration
+- Communicate the configuration changes to Applications and Runtimes
+- Establish a trusted connection between Applications and Runtimes using various authentication methods

+Compass by design does not participate in direct communication between Applications and Runtimes.
+It only sets up the connection.
+In case the cluster with Compass is down, the Applications and Runtimes cooperation still works.

 For more information about the Compass architecture and technical details, read the [documentation](./docs).

-## Prerequisities
+## Prerequisites

 - [Docker](https://www.docker.com/get-started)
 - [Minikube](https://github.com/kubernetes/minikube) 1.0.1